All donations support the OTF mission to teach outdoor education and to promote and fund conservation of wildlife worldwide.

 - The appropriate gift level based on your circumstances

 - How to best structure the gift to benefit both you and the Outdoor Tomorrow Foundation

 Your professional advisor can put together all the necessary financial and tax related paperwork to set up your personal gift.

-OTF's Third Annual Fundraising Banquet, Shoot and Auction - April 5-6, 2017
+OTF's Fourth Annual Fundraising Banquet, Shoot and Auction - April 3-4, 2019

-OTF will host its third annual fundraising banquet and auction on April 5, 2018 and the first Outdoor Adventures Cup on April 6, 2018.
-The OTF is currently accepting donations of hunts, fishing trips, goods and services to be used as fundraising items for the 2018 Rendezvous of the Guardians (ROTG) event and Outdoor Adventures Cup.
+OTF will host its fourth annual fundraising banquet and auction on April 3, 2019 and the Outdoor Adventures Cup on April 4, 2019.
+The OTF is currently accepting donations of hunts, fishing trips, goods and services to be used as fundraising items for the 2019 Rendezvous of the Guardians (ROTG) event and Outdoor Adventures Cup.
 Proceeds will go towards furthering OTF’s mission to teach outdoor education and to promote and fund conservation of wildlife worldwide.
-For tickets and sponsor opportunities to the ROTG and team registration sponsor opprortunities for Outdoor Adventures Cup please see our Events page.
+For tickets and sponsor opportunities to the ROTG and team registration sponsor opportunities for Outdoor Adventures Cup please see our Events page.

 To make a donation, please fill out the appropriate donor form and email it to Sean McLelland at Sean@GoOTF.com You may also mail in donor forms to P.O.
 Box 543305, Dallas, Texas 75354 or fax a copy to (972) 263-2801.
 Please note that all non-cash donations must receive OTF Board approval.
 Thank you for supporting Outdoors Tomorrow Foundation and its Outdoor Adventures program!Online Sponsorship Form